On this page

 Dam Top Closures – Alternative Routes for Cyclists

-From time to time, the tops of the Aviemore and Benmore Dams may be temporarily closed.
+From time to time, the tops of the Aviemore and Benmore Dams may be temporarily closed for maintenance.

 If Aviemore Dam is closed: